 Dr. Reema Bhatia awarded the Distinguished Teachers Award in 2009; a UGC research Fellow for 5 years and a National Scholarship Awardee for two years.
 Her research areas include the Sociology of Development and Environment.
 She has been actively involved in working on the river Yamuna and its socio ecological dimensions.
 She has also been involved in researching on various dimensions of health and population.
 She has presented several papers and participated in international and national conferences.
 She is currently involved in teaching Ethnographic Film Making.
 She is also a resource person and content developer for Indira Gandhi National Open University (IGNOU) and National Institute of Open Schooling (NIOS).
 She has been actively involved in the Enabling Unit of the College.
 She has several publications.

 Dr. Kamminthang Mantuong has been actively engaged in teaching and research in the area of sociology of health and medicine and its cognate discipline of science and technology studies.
 He has done postdoctoral research on Genetically Modified (GM) crop, under Durham University (UK), and has been a consultant for national and international projects.
+His areas of research include Sociology of Risk and Sociology of Science and Technology.
 Some of his work has been published and others are under publication.
 He has visited abroad as visiting research scholar and presented papers at international and national conference.
 He has also been an active contributor in the cultural and academic life of the College.
+He has several publications

 The title of her dissertation was 'Enforced Disappearance and its Narratives of Suffering: Understanding Violence, Suffering and Reconciliation.'
 Her area of interest are Gender and violence, Politics of Reconciliation and Transitional Justice.
 She is pursuing PhD from the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi.
 She has presented numerous papers in seminars and conferences, both national and international.